hashicorp/terraform-provider-aws/website/docs/d/servicecatalogappregistry_attribute_group_associations.html.markdown

 This data source exports the following attributes in addition to the arguments above:

-* `attribute_group_ids` - Set of Ids ot the Attribute Groups this Application is associated with.
+* `attribute_group_ids` - Set of attribute group IDs this application is associated with.